samsmithnz/csharpAPI/README.md

 ## Overview

 This repository contains a .NET C# WebAPI that provides public holiday information for a given country.
-The WebAPI accepts a country as input and returns a list of public holidays for that country.
+The WebAPI accepts a country and year as input and returns a list of public holidays for that country and year.

 ## How to Use